GitCreativeCode/quran-ayah-coords/README.md

 ## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and distribute.
+This dataset is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).
+You are free to use, modify, and distribute this work.